Root Canal Therapy

 Should I Visit A Dentist After My Root Canal Procedure?

 Be sure to make a follow-up appointment with your dentist after your root canal.
 Root canal procedures are complex, and the tooth may take considerable time to heal afterward.
 During the healing period, your tooth is sensitive and vulnerable and at greater risk of fracturing, so scheduling a follow-up appointment to make sure that your tooth is healing properly and ensure there are no post-procedure complications.

-If you are experiencing pain or discomfort or if you want to learn more about root canal therapy, schedule an examination today, Call us at American Family Dentistry Mountain Grove (South Knoxville) at 865-240-2091 today!
+If you are experiencing pain or discomfort or if you want to learn more about root canal therapy, schedule an examination today, Call us at American Family Dentistry - Mountain Grove at 865-240-2091 today!